 Here’s an example:

 As a cookbook writer, I was interested in indexes but never did one.
-This didn’t stop me from constructing my own, and I was so happy do it.
-But I actually didn’t know HOW to do an index.
+This didn’t stop me from constructing my own.
+I was so happy to try, but I actually didn’t know how to do an index.

 Here’s what my entry on chocolate looked like: